AODBA/blg/README.md

 [Jupiter Notebook](https://github.com/AODBA/blg/blob/master/blgGetData-Pandas.ipynb)

 # Option 2
-- this approach would not require a Jupiter notebook setup or any pandas module knowledge.
+- this approach would not require a Jupiter notebook setup or any pandas module knowledge(and is Serverless).
 ## Generate Report from Data using AWS Cli + S3 + Athena

 ### Arch: